-Even if the summer is then only a memory, it’s a safe bet that the lawn is still suffering the abuse she suffered in the summer.
-Drought, disease, insects, and weeds may have left it brown in places and sparse.
+Even if the summer is then only a memory, it’s a safe bet that your lawn is still suffering the abuse of heat and occasional North Texas drought.
 Here are some tips on how to restore your health to the lawn and prepare it to survive the winter and turn green in the spring.

 How Often Do I Mow My Lawn In Fall?

-No rules, of course, because it depends a lot on the weather.
+An autumn mowing schedule depends largely on the type of grass you’ve got, as well as the amount of precipitation it’s received during the summer months.
 It is advised you to mow with the blades in a high position so as not to expose the roots to the sun because we can still experience hot days in the early autumn.
-You should be able to reduce the frequency of mowing every fortnight because at this time of year growth slows down sharply.
+You should be able to reduce the frequency of mowing every 2-3 weeks, as the days become shorter and the growing season wanes.

 Fertilize Damaged Lawns

-Parts of the lawn that are damaged will recover more quickly if you do two fertilizations in the fall.
+Parts of the lawn that are damaged will recover more quickly if you do two fertilization applications in the fall.
 The first, to be done in early fall (mid-August to mid-September), will help turf recover from the abuse during the growing season.
-Nitrogen and potash will stimulate turf growth, give it a new look and toughen it before winter.
+Nitrogen and potassium will stimulate turf growth, encouraging the roots and blades to toughen up before winter.
 Fertilization should provide 0.5 kg of nitrogen per 100 m 2.

 - perennial ryegrass: 2-4 kg / 100 m 2